giuliodondi/kOS-Shuttle-OPS3/README.md

 - **Check that the rudder airbrakes deploy and the bodyflap spoiler are NOT present in the brakes Action Group**
 - For realistic braking performance, set the main gear braking limit to 35% and the nose braking limit to 0.

-### Balancing CG
+### Balancing CG and fuel

 The Shuttle Orbiter part is CG-adjusted in order to be slightly tail-heavy during reentry and on the edge of stability during approach and landing. **This is deliberate and realistic.
 Please refer to [the Shuttle Aerodynamic data book](https://archive.org/details/nasa_techdoc_19810067693)**.

 If you're carrying payload you need to ensure it does not shift the empty CG too much. **IT IS CRUCIAL THAT YOU MEASURE THE CG WITH NO OMS OR RCS FUEL.** If the yellow CG meatball in the SPH is shifted by an entire diameter, that's already almost too much for the flaps to handle.

-You will need to save some 50-70 m/s RCS fuel for reentry balancing and control, and remember you need 80 - 100 m/s on top of that for the deorbit burn.
+You will need to save some 80 m/s RCS fuel for reentry balancing and control, and remember you need 80 - 100 m/s on top of that for the deorbit burn.
 Keep in mind that those RCS figures assume that the CG is within trim limits, If it's outside the limits, RCS will drain **fast**.
+As a rule of thumb, I measured that in well balanced and trimmed conditions the Orbiter will drain about 350L of MMH from a single OMS pod during the entire reentry.
-Do not reenter with the OMS pods more than 50% - 60% full or you might be too tail-heavy
+Do not reenter with the OMS pods more than 50% - 60% full or you might be too tail-heavy.

 # Deorbit planning

-**Before you even start, plan your mission so that you have 50-70 m/s of RCS for reentry plus 80-100 m/s for the deorbit burn.
+**Before you even start, plan your mission so that you have 80 m/s of RCS for reentry plus 80-100 m/s for the deorbit burn.
 Thanks to body flap trimming, there is some leeway either way but I couldn't say exactly how much.**

 Entry Interface is the point at which reentry begins, defined as 122km (400kft) altitude.
 The goal of deorbit planning is to reach this point at the right conditions for a proper reentry.
 The critical parameters to control are velocity, range, and flight-path-angle (FPA), the angle of descent with respect to the horizontal.
 All these depend on the initial orbit and the placement/magnitude of the deorbit burn.